 Complete Prep Work for Your Federal Loans

 If you receive federal student loan money, you may need to complete entrance counseling to understand your responsibilities as a borrower.
-You will then need to sign a master promissory note for each loan you took out.
+You will then need to sign a master promissory note for each loan.

 Apply for Private Student Loans

-Once you've maxxed out all other forms of aid, consider a private student loan from a reputable lender such as College Ave, SoFi, or Earnest to make up the difference.
-Be sure to check terms and conditions thoroughly before committing to a loan.
+Once you've maxed out all other forms of aid, consider a private student loan from a reputable lender to make up the difference.
+Always check terms and conditions thoroughly before committing to a loan.

 Frequently Asked Questions